marmelab/checkoid/Readme.md

 await isOptionalEmail.check(''); // undefined
 await isOptionalEmail.check('test@gmail.com'); // undefined
-await isOptionalEmail.check('invalid mail'); // ['value must be an email', 'value is optional']
+await isOptionalEmail.check('invalid mail'); // ['value must be an email', 'value is not empty']
 ```

 You can validate object too